Why 1404 Exists

 The Motive

 Growing up in Detroit, you see the pattern.
 Manufacturing floors that run on tribal knowledge.
 Construction firms where the most critical processes live in someone's head, or worse, in a spreadsheet no one else understands.
-Companies doing $20M, $50M, $100M in revenue with technology infrastructure that belongs in 2008.
+Landscaping companies, auto repair chains, dental practices — companies doing $5M, $20M, $100M in revenue with technology infrastructure that belongs in 2008.

-It isn't laziness.
-It isn't ignorance.
-It's a market failure.
-The people who build technology don't want to work in these industries.
-The people who run these companies can't find the people who build technology.
-The recruiting pipeline doesn't exist.
-The cultural bridge doesn't exist.
+It isn't laziness or ignorance — it's a market failure.
+The people who build technology don't want to work in these industries, and the people who run these companies can't find the people who build technology.
+The recruiting pipeline and the cultural bridge between those two worlds simply don't exist.

 The Mechanism